Michael2MacDonald/OSAB/README.md

 ## 🤝 How to Contribute

-Wether you are a student who wants help build the next big thing or an adult how would like to lend their expertice, all you have to do is fill out the the form [here](http://osab.xyz/join-us/) and we will contact you!
+Whether you are a student who wants help build the next big thing or an adult how would like to lend their expertice, all you have to do is fill out the the form [here](http://osab.xyz/join-us/) and we will contact you!

 ## 👀 Code of Conduct